Career Technical Education

 A District 300 student may participate in any registered apprenticeship program listed by the district and a student may find a registered, but not listed, apprenticeship program with a business or organization if a registered apprenticeship program is not offered in the district.
 For more information, please contact the Associate Principal for Curriculum and Instruction at your high school.

-Pathway - A combination of rigorous and high-quality education, training, and other services that aligns both vertically and horizontally across Secondary Education, Adult Education, Workforce Training and Development, Career and Technical Education, and Postsecondary Education systems, pathways, and programs.
+Pathway Programs are a combination of rigorous and high-quality education, training, and other services that aligns both vertically and horizontally across Secondary Education, Adult Education, Workforce Training and Development, Career and Technical Education, and Postsecondary Education systems, pathways, and programs.
 Collaborative partnerships with these entities and business and industry, along with human service agencies, corrections, and other community stakeholders, serve as the foundational structure for high-quality and sustainable career pathways.
 A career pathway also includes multiple entry and exit points to facilitate individuals to build their skills as they progress along a continuum of education and training and advance in sector-specific employment. (https://www.isbe.net/Documents/IL-Career-Pathways-Dictionary.PDF)

 Middle school students will understand the concepts of career clusters, and further explore possible careers.
 Students will explore the relationships between community service, extracurricular activities, postsecondary goals, and career goals.